 Solution: Look at the Data

-Office rents in many U.S. markets can be expected to go up by 3% each year.
+Thanks to inflation, office rental prices in many U.S. markets can be expected to go up by 3% each year.
 Ask your landlord for operating expense data from the previous two or three years of rental history and look at the trends.
-Then, set aside an estimated 2-3% of your current year’s operating expenses to prepare for the following year’s potential hike in operating expenses.
+Using that as a reference, set aside an estimated 2-3% of your current year’s operating expenses to prepare for the following year’s potential hike in operating expenses.

 Scenario Two: Variable Expenses